 MWIA uses stories and information from our projects to educate and inspire the Loreto community about issues in the world, to raise awareness and support advocacy activities.

-We are an interim member of the Australian Council for International Development (ACFID) and committed to adhering to ACFID’s high standards of governance, transparency, accountability and financial management.
+We are a full member of the Australian Council for International Development (ACFID) and committed to adhering to ACFID’s high standards of governance, transparency, accountability and financial management.